 A Look out for clusters of brown, yellow or white bumps which may be smooth or fluffy.
 Usually twigs, branches and trunks are affected, but leaves can also be colonised.

 Fruits are sometimes invaded by immature scale insects.
 Where this happens the fruit is dotted with red spots.
 Like other sap-sucking insects, scale insects secrete a sugary solution called honeydew.
 This sticky liquid is deposited on the upper leaf surfaces and supports sooty moulds, which cause the leaves to become a dusty black.

 Caption: Sooty mould is often a sign that scale insects are about

 Q Can you tell me more about them?

 A Most scale insects are females.
 Once settled, they tend not to move although they sometimes can.
 They pierce the tissue beneath the scale with a specialised mouthpart to draw sap on which they live.

-The males of most thrip species are tiny, short-lived flying insects, and tend to occur in relatively small numbers.
 Some kinds of scale insects, including most brown-scale populations, do without males, reproducing asexually.
 Eggs are laid in huge numbers, either in specialised white waxy masses or beneath the female’s scale.
 After egg-laying the female dies but the scale often remains, sometimes for years.
 Eggs are usually laid in autumn and hatch in May, June and July.
 But some, such as the rose scale and oyster scale, hatch in autumn.